When it comes to saving money, there’s nothing more satisfying than being paid simply because you shopped.

 Caddle has a cash out threshold of $20, but you can definitely reach the threshold easily thanks to the signup bonuses.
-Users are paid via cheque, and the app refreshes offers quite regularly.
+You get paid via cheque, and the app refreshes offers quite regularly.

 Sign up for Caddle today and start saving!
 Use the code TOM43988 to earn an additional $1 upon signup!

-Receipt Pal is a receipt scanning app that rewards users for uploading their receipts into the app.
+Receipt Pal is another receipt scanning app that pay you for uploading receipts into the app.

 However, unlike some of the cash back apps in this list, Receipt Pal isn’t exclusively for groceries.

 If you upload a receipt within one week of purchase, you earn points which can be exchanged for a variety of gift cards.

 A receipt is worth roughly $0.07, which isn’t great, but hey, free money is free money!